 In its native Brazil, Christmas Cactus has very specific growing conditions.
 It is an epiphyte, meaning it grows on the trunks of larger trees and gains most of its moisture from the air.
 It sinks its roots into decomposing leaves and debris resting on the sides of trees.
 It also draws some moisture from this makeshift soil, but because of its small volume and position high in the air, this soil dries out quickly, even with daily rainfall.
 This means that the best soil for Christmas Cactus is extremely well-draining.
 Heavy garden soil or potting soil designed to retain a lot of moisture will suffocate the roots, making the Christmas Cactus grow and flower poorly.
 It also may result in root rot.

 Homemade Potting Soil

-Mixing your own potting soil allows you to ensure the cactus is in the best growing medium.
+Making your potting soil allows you to ensure the cactus is in the best growing medium.
 Begin with sterile compost or garden loam, and mix it with equal portions of perlite and milled peat.
-The perlite and peat aerate the soil mixture and provide drainage while the compost or loam retains nutrients and enough moisture to support the plant’s roots.
+The perlite and peat aerate the soil mixture and provide drainage while the compost or loam retains nutrients and enough moisture to support the plant's roots.
 Using sterilized ingredients prevents the introduction of diseases and pest organisms into the mixture.